Klaus Waldeck: Career

 The release of Zeebee's solo project Be My Sailor in 2009 was followed by a prolonged artistic hiatus for Waldeck, during which he searched for new musical angles.
 At age 50, he resumed piano lessons with noted classical pianist Maria Radutu to keep up with the professionals in his band.

 Since 2015, Waldeck has published a series of narrative, cinema-themed works with singers La Heidi and Patrizia Ferrara.
 Sampling and electronic sounds have been largely replaced by analog instruments and human musicians, as Waldeck tried to distance himself from the overcrowded electro swing genre, which had attracted many epigones since its inception.
 Keeping the quintessential stylish Waldeck atmosphere and his meticulous production and engineering standards, Gran Paradiso (2016) explores Italian canzone and film scores from classical Cinecittà lore.
 Atlantic Ballroom (2018) invokes an ocean liner club atmosphere with crime-fiction-inspired jazz and swing sounds.
 The song “Rough Landing” was used by Ferrero Rocher in its 2019 TV spot, which animated Edward Hopper's masterpiece "Nighthawks".
 “Keep My Fire Burning” was used in the soundtrack of Grey's Anatomy in its 15th season (episode 10).

 Grand Casino Hotel (2020) was conceived as music for a fictional road movie, releasing many compositions Waldeck had developed with Carl Avory, Joy Malcolm, Patrizia Ferrara, and Zeebee over the years.
 In an interview, Waldeck called the album a plea for freedom in a culture restricted by algorithms and closed-circuit political debate.

 Despite waning significance in the age of digital streaming, Waldeck has retained his devotion to the album format.
 In a 2019 interview, he recounted laboring for seven weeks over the final track listing for Atlantic Ballroom.
 For its 20th anniversary, Waldeck's Dope Noir label released a hand-numbered vinyl collection in 2022, consisting of five mini-albums which gathered mostly unreleased work by Waldeck, Waldeck Sextet, Soul Goodman, and Saint Privat.
 “Boom, Boom Click!” by Saint Privat has been used in season three of Netflix's Emily in Paris.
 In the same year, “Quando Quando”, a remix of a 2018 Waldeck release by French DJ and producer The Avener, reached top chart positions in France, Belgium and Spain.

 The Moon and the Orient was released in June 2024.
 The album's twelve songs have been described by the artist as a sentimental celebration of the power of artistic imagination and the narrative potential of human becoming and passing.
 It has been noted for its subtle return to electronic effects.
+The album blends Waldeck's signature electronic sounds with oriental motifs and "chanson-bossa nova" elements.
+While featuring longtime collaborator Patrizia Ferrara, the work also includes vocal contributions from Zeebee and the drag performer Lucy McEvil.